theoduf/ITR-LotPT/README.md

 # Tower Run

-Tower Run is an open source browser based web game written in JavaScript and HTML5 where the goal of the game is to survive for the longest amount of time, defeating the enemies that you encounter, collecting powerups and treasures along the way.
+Tower Run is an open source browser based web game written in JavaScript utilizing the HTML5 canvas.
+The goal of the game is to survive for the longest amount of time, defeating the enemies that you encounter, collecting powerups and treasures along the way.

 You can play the game at https://ctsrc.github.io/tower-run/, or rather, you will be able to play it there once the game is in a playable state.